bwhmather/bedit/docs/roadmap.md

 https://wiki.gnome.org/Apps/Bedit/ReusableCode

 Recently done:
-- gedit 3.35: start to use the [Tepl](https://wiki.gnome.org/Projects/Tepl)
+- bedit 3.35: start to use the [Tepl](https://wiki.gnome.org/Projects/Tepl)
   library.

 Next steps:
-- Use more features from the [Tepl](https://wiki.gnome.org/Projects/Tepl) library, and develop Tepl alongside gedit.
-The goal is to reduce the amount of code from the gedit core, by having re-usable code in Tepl instead.
+- Use more features from the [Tepl](https://wiki.gnome.org/Projects/Tepl) library, and develop Tepl alongside bedit.
+The goal is to reduce the amount of code from the bedit core, by having re-usable code in Tepl instead.

 Credits: Sébastien Wilmet